Vtreka/Factory-Monitoring-Expanded/README.md

     -Fixed script to announce how many machines you have and how many screens it will require<br>
     -Attempting script fix to auto adjust sections to the next screen if required<br>
-    -Introduced limit to stop filling screen over 50kb threshold (screen will not render if it does)
+    -Introduced limit to stop filling screen over 50kb threshold (screen will not render if it does) -Added ability to choose the order that industry unit groups appear in

 <br>
 <b>Version 3.2 updates:</b><br>
     -Added Brightness parameter to control text and background transparency<br>